cossssmin/gridsome-starter-bleda/content/posts/2020/2020-04-01-capturing-images-from-browser-to-azure-blob-storage-via-azure-functions.md

 ---

 So far, as the first step of the blog series, we take a photo on a web browser and save it to [Azure Blob Storage][az storage blob] through [Azure Functions][az func].
 The stored images will be used to identify whether my picture is actually me or not.
-Let's run the face recognition based on the stored faces in the next post.
+Let's run the face recognition based on the stored faces in the [next post][pose series 2].

 [image-01]: https://sa0blogs.blob.core.windows.net/devkimchi/2020/04/capturing-images-from-browser-to-azure-blob-storage-via-azure-functions-01.png
 [image-02]: https://sa0blogs.blob.core.windows.net/devkimchi/2020/04/capturing-images-from-browser-to-azure-blob-storage-via-azure-functions-02.jpeg

 [post series 2]: /2020/04/08/identifying-faces-through-azure-functions-using-face-api
+[post series 3]: /2020/04/15/building-online-check-in-app-with-power-apps/

 [gh sample]: https://github.com/devkimchi/Azure-Functions-Face-Recognition-Sample
 [gh photocapture]: https://github.com/devkimchi/Azure-Functions-Face-Recognition-Sample/blob/master/src/FaceApiSample.FunctionApp/photo-capture.html